0xlkda/resume/resume.md

 #### 2020 - Now

-He is a Technical Director at ECM - A young & wild e-commerce company.
+He is a Technical Director at ECM - A young & wild e-commerce company in Home & Decors niche.

-He uses Shopify & JavaScript to bring happiness, joy, and good enough shopping experiences to over 110K Customers in the US.
+He uses Shopify & JavaScript to bring happiness, joys, and good enough shopping experiences to over 110K Customers in the US.

+He now using Rust Lang as Rust is far more a perfect world; people do expect too much.

 #### Since 2013